aahad91/Covid-19-Visual/concept-doc.md

 ### USER AND TASK
 Users are the ones for whom the application or the concept has been designed.
 Meanwhile, tasks are used to express the target of our visualization.
+They describe the purpose of an application or a project.
-##### Users
+##### User

 The potential user would be the North-Rhine-Westphalia (NRW) State government, Germany.

-##### Tasks
+##### Task

 Sophisticated tasks will be: